 Vanguard is consistently known as the low cost investment service provider.
 They were one of the original mutual fund and ETF companies to lower fees, and they continually advocate a low-fee index fund approach to investing.

-Vanguard also doesn't have an account minimum, and there is no minimum purchase requirement, except the cost of 1 share.
+Vanguard also doesn't have an account minimum, and there is no minimum purchase requirement for mutual funds, but stocks and ETFs it's the cost of 1 share.

 What holds Vanguard back is that their app is a little more clunky that the other apps.
 It feels a little "old school", and it seems to be built for the basics only.